biokraft/my-cursor-framework/README.md

 ## ✨ Featured Workflow in Action: The SpecsForge Framework

 See the `SpecsForge` framework in action!
-This video gives a practical look at how to turn a high-level idea into a detailed specification and then into code using Cursor.
+This video gives a practical look at how to turn a high-level idea into a detailed specification and then into code.
+The footage is from my open-source CLI tool, [`automake`](https://github.com/biokraft/auto-make), an AI-native shell that turns natural language into actions.

 [![Watch the SpecsForge Workflow Demo](https://img.youtube.com/vi/3mSPPsbOkyU/hqdefault.jpg)](https://youtu.be/3mSPPsbOkyU)